Online Cook

 Tips & Tricks (5)

-Refrigerate your dough for at least 2 hours before rolling and cutting to prevent spreading and maintain sharp tree details during baking.
+Refrigerate the dough for at least 2 hours before rolling and cutting to prevent spreading and maintain crisp edges on your tree shapes.

 Fire Icon